StatisKit/FFP17/README.rst

 Online with **Binder**
 ----------------------

-To reproduce the studies online, follow this `link <http://mybinder.org/repo/statiskit/ffp17>`_.
+To reproduce the studies online, use this `server <https://beta.mybinder.org/v2/gh/statiskit/ffp17/master?filepath=share/jupyter/index.ipynb>`_.
-Note that the **Binder** server might be outdated but can be updated by following this `link <http://mybinder.org/status/statiskit/ffp17>`_ and clicking on :code:`rebuild`.

 On your computer with **Docker**
 --------------------------------